po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/27-Evr_Git-Revert/README.md

 * `git revert` requires a commit reference and will not execute without one.
 We can choose which commit to revert to by using the commit hash.
 A commit hash is the unique string of letters and numbers assigned to each commit.
 We can find the commit hash associated with the `Sortable` interaction in the `git log`.

-* Once we find the correct commit hash, we can use the git command, `git revert <commit hash>`.
+* Once we find the correct commit hash, we can copy the commit hash and use it in the git command, `git revert <commit hash>`.
 It should look something like this:

 ```bash
 git revert 601e2affb5fca3addd898cb09ef950c562338823